VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Reading in compiled shaders.md

 Tags: [[vulkan]] [[vulkan shaders]]
 # Reading in compiled shaders

-First thing you need to know is that you need both the file size and the file in binary because this is in byte code.
+First thing you need to know is that you need both the file size and the  shader file in binary because this is in byte code.

 ```c++
 static long getFileSize(FILE* file)